Brumdail/ErenshorQoL/ErenshorQoL/Thunderstore/README.md

 If there are issues, you can revert to default values.

 ## Technical Details
-Adds Postfix commands to find the nearest new corpse after the Character.DoDeath() call for Autoloot.
+Adds Postfix commands to `Character.DoDeath` to find the nearest new corpse after the call for Autoloot.
-Adds Prefix commands to TypeText.CheckCommands() to include new commands.
+Adds Prefix commands to `TypeText.CheckCommands` to include new commands.
-Adds Prefix commands to UseSkill.DoSkill() to automatically perform actions when skills are used.
+Adds Prefix commands to `UseSkill.DoSkill` to automatically perform actions when skills are used.
-Adds Postfix commands to PlayerCombat.ToggleAttack() to automatically perform actions when autoattack is enabled.
+Adds Postfix commands to `PlayerCombat.ToggleAttack` to automatically perform actions when autoattack is enabled.
+Adds Postfix commands to `NPC.AggroOn` to automatically perform actions when a new NPC aggros the player.
+Adds Postfix commands to `AuctionHouseUI.OpenListItem` to automatically add an item price.
+Adds Postfix commands to `LootWindow.LootAll` to enable item filtering.

 ### QoL Modded Commands:
 - `/autoloot` - Toggles the feature to automatically Loot All items from the nearest corpse each time a creature dies.
+- `/auction` - Opens the auction hall window
 - `/bank` - Opens the bank window.
-- `/auction` - Opens the auction hall window.
+- `/forge` - Opens the forge (blacksmithing) window
 - `/allscenes` - Lists all scenes.
 - `/help now allows for /help mods, /help gm, /help player, or /help other` for the full breakdown of available commands within the build;